d9pouces/PolyArchiv/README.md

 -----------------

 Several engines for sources and remote or local repositories are available.
-Use `nagiback help` to display them (and `nagiback help -v` to display their configuration options).
+Use `nagiback plugins` to display them (and `nagiback plugins -v` to display all their configuration options).

 Associating local and remote repositories
 -----------------------------------------

-With no restriction, all remote repositories apply to all local repositories but you can change this behaviour by applying tags to repositories.
+All remote repositories apply to all local repositories but you can change this behaviour by applying tags to repositories.
 By default, a local repository has the tag `local` and include all remote repositories `included_remote_tags=*`.
 A remote repository has the tag `remote` and include all local repositories `included_local_tags=*`.

-If large local repositories should not be sent to a given remote repository, you can exclude the "large" tags in the remote configuration:
+If large local repositories should not be sent to a given remote repository, you can exclude the "large" tags from the remote configuration:

     $ cat /etc/nagiback/my-remote.remote
     [global]
     engine=nagiback.remotes.GitRepository
-    excluded_local_tags=large
+    excluded_local_tags=*large,huge

 and add the "large" tag in the local configuration: